tttapa/Control-Surface/doxygen/pages/MIDI.md

 of boards that do support it on the @ref md_pages_MIDI-over-USB page.
 USB Host MIDI is currently only supported on the Teensy 3.6 and 4.1 boards.

-MIDI over BLE is supported on the ESP32 and on boards supported by the ArduinoBLE library.
-More information can be found on the @ref md_pages_MIDI-over-BLE page.
+MIDI over BLE is supported on the ESP32, the Raspberry Pi Pico W, and on boards supported by the ArduinoBLE library.
+More information can be found on the
+@ref md_pages_MIDI-over-BLE page.

 ### Functionality {#midi_md-interfaces-functionality}